 Positions are currently available for post-docs, graduate and undergraduate students interested in the study of multi-scale, multi-physics.
 Please contact Dr. Newell directly at email@example.com.

-- Raul is the new member of the IMP Lab.
-We are happy to have you.
-WELCOME RAUL!
+- Katherine Vega has joined the IMP Lab.
+We are excited to have you.
+WELCOME Katherine!